OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    To use this feature you should pack kernel files into REV_ARCH.ZIP file and then put it into the root of boot drive.

-   This ZIP will be loaded by pressing "IMPORT" button and any file from it can be selected as a kernel for current boot.
-This method works on FAT, HPFS and PXE, but may fail on old-formatted JFS (just try newer build`s sysinstx on it first).
+   This ZIP will be loaded by pressing "IMPORT" button and any file in it can be selected as a kernel for current boot.

    ZIP file name can be overridden by REV_ARCH_PATH environment variable (add set REV_ARCH_PATH = ... into qssetup.cmd - see note above about it).